When to use the emergency room - child

 If you are not Sure, Talk to Someone

-If you are not sure what to do, and your child does not have one of the serious conditions listed above, call your child's doctor.
-If the office is not open, your phone call will be forwarded to someone.
-Describe your child's symptoms to the doctor who answers your call, and find out what you should do.
+If you are not sure what to do, and your child does not have one of the serious conditions listed above, call your child's provider.
+If the office is not open, your phone call will be forwarded to someone who can help.
+Describe your child's symptoms to the person who answers your call, and find out what you should do.

-Your child's doctor or health insurance company may also offer a nurse telephone advice hotline.
+Your child's provider or health insurance company may also offer a nurse telephone advice hotline.
 Call this number and tell the nurse your child's symptoms for advice on what to do.

 Before your child has a medical problem, learn what your choices are.
 Check the website of your health insurance company.
 Put these telephone numbers in the memory of your phone: